Overview: The transition from homeschool family life to college independence can be scary. Help prepare your teen with these ideas.

 By this time, the academics are either in place or they’re not, so that’s not what I’m talking about here.
 I’m talking about what discussions do we need to have, what things do we need to do together — before she leaves — so that she is as ready as possible for the new independence of the college life.

-6 Ways to Help Your Child in Preparing for College
+6 Ways to Help Your Teen be Ready for College Independence

 1) Continue fostering our relationship by spending time together.
 Yes, the groundwork on our relationship should have been laid long before now.
 Like her academic preparation, this is either there, or it’s not there, by this time.
 My feeling, though, is that it’s never too late to build bridges — and there are never too many bridges.
 So if our relationship were difficult, I’d be trying with all my might to repair it somewhat before sending her off.
 And since it is strong (thankfully), spending more time together will only cement it further.

 I think I’ll take her out to lunch, just her and me.
 When you have four siblings, alone time with a parent can be hard to get!
 It could be a time of deep discussion, but it doesn’t have to be.
 Sometimes the best thing is just to be casual and relaxed and have fun without an agenda.

 Another great way to spend time will be to stay up late with her.
 For some reason, late at night is when confidences get shared.
 If I’m reading my book on the sofa while she’s on social media next to me, at some point she may open up about what she’s seeing or about something that has been on her heart.
 Quality time can’t be forced, y’all.
 The quality won’t happen unless there is some quantity first.
 Even sitting side-by-side and not talking at all can foster trust, believe it or not.
 It’s worth the loss of sleep. 🙂